 Park House Hotel

-Next on ConnollyCove’s guide to the best places to stay in Galway is the elegant four-star hotel located in the heart of Galway City.
-Since 1975, the Park House Hotel has been welcoming guests through its doors and over the years it has gained a fantastic reputation for brilliant accommodation, customer service and cuisine.
+Next on ConnollyCove’s guide to the best places to stay in Galway is the elegant four-star Park House Hotel in the heart of Galway City.
+Since 1975, it has welcomed guests through its doors, and over the years, it has gained a fantastic reputation for its brilliant accommodation, customer service, and cuisine.

-Just outside the hotel, you’ll have access to all the popular attractions in Galway City as everything is within walking distance.
+Just outside the hotel, you’ll have access to all the popular attractions in Galway City, as everything is within walking distance.
 You will be greeted by natural beauty, culture and heritage on every corner.

 Skeffington Arms Hotel

-Live entertainment is performed each night, and with six bars in the hotel, including the 1852 Whiskey Vault, a premium gin parlour and a variety of cocktails, there is plenty to enjoy when staying in at the Skeffington Arms Hotel.
+Live entertainment is performed each night, and with six bars in the hotel, including the 1852 Whiskey Vault, a premium gin parlour and a variety of cocktails, there is plenty to enjoy when staying at the Skeffington Arms Hotel.

-The Skeff is one of the most central places to stay in Galway if you want to experience the bustling night life and all that Galway has to offer.
+The Skeff is one of the most central places to stay in Galway if you want to experience the bustling nightlife and all that Galway has to offer.

 The Salthill Hotel

 Salthill is one of the most popular places to stay in Galway.
-Would you liketo visit Galway Bay?
+Would you like to visit Galway Bay?

 Glenlo Abbey